ovh/docs/pages/web/emails/email_creation/guide.en-ie.md

 ### Step 3: Use the email address

 Now, you just need to use your email addresses.
-To help you get started, OVH offers Roundcube: an online webmail application.
+To help you get started, OVHcloud offers Roundcube: an online webmail application.
 Roundcube is available at the following address: <https://www.ovh.ie/mail/>.
-You will need to enter the credentials for the email address that you created with OVH.
+You will need to enter the credentials for the email address that you created with OVHcloud.

 If you would like to configure your email address on an email client or device (e.g. a smartphone or tablet), please refer to our documentation via this portal: <https://docs.ovh.com/ie/en/emails/>.